francofgp/The-Definite-Guide-to-Graph-Problems/README.md

 ## Purpose of this Project

-[The Definite Guide to Graph Problems](https://www.giulianopertile.com/blog/the-definitive-guide-to-graph-problems/) was created to help people solve graph problems in order to have a successful coding interview, as well as to improve problem solving skills.
+[The Definite Guide to Graph Problems](https://www.giulianopertile.com/blog/the-definitive-guide-to-graph-problems/) was created to help people solve graph problems in order to succeed in coding interviews, as well as to improve problem solving skills.

 ## Run the Problems